In What Direction Will VBI Vaccines Inc.'s (NASDAQ:VBIV) Stock Goes From Here? - The Dwinnex

 Ratios:

-For a better understanding of VBIV, let’s look at its different ratios.
-For the most recent quarter (mrq), Quick Ratio is recorded 2.60 and its Current Ratio is at 2.80.
-In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.58.
+Our analysis of VBIV’s different ratios will help us gain a deeper understanding of the company.
+For the most recent quarter (mrq), Quick Ratio is recorded 1.90 and its Current Ratio is at 2.10.
+In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.76.

 Upgrades & Downgrades